rhinoSp/CustomSeekBar/README.md

 # CustomSeekBar
-This is a custom view of SeekBar with anim, support HORIZONTAL and VERTICAL.
+This is custom SeekBar with anim, support HORIZONTAL and VERTICAL.

 # Question / Contact Me / Hire Me